kamalmarhubi/website/_drafts/kubernetes-api-server.markdown

 Kubernetes stores all its cluster state in [etcd], a distributed data store with a strong consistency model.
 This state includes what nodes exist in the cluster, what pods should be running, which nodes they are running on, and a whole lot more.
-The API server is the only Kubernetes cluster that connects to etcd; all the other components must go through the API server to work with cluster state.
+The API server is the only Kubernetes component that connects to etcd; all the other components must go through the API server to work with cluster state.
 In this post we'll look at the API server, and its interaction with the kubelet.